mlugg/setup-zig/README.md

 You can use `version` to set a Zig version to download.
 This may be a release (`0.13.0`), a specific nightly build (`0.14.0-dev.2+0884a4341`), the string `master` for the latest nightly build, or the string `latest` for the latest full release.
+It can also refer to a [Mach nominated version][mach-nominated], such as `2024.5.0-mach`.
 The default is `latest`.

 ```yaml
   - uses: mlugg/setup-zig@v1